WasatchPhotonics/Wasatch.PY/README.md

 blocking mode works, this shouldn't be a major problem until we port ENLIGHTEN to MacOS.

+## applog leaks on Linux

+If you run demo.py with "--log-level DEBUG --delay-ms 0" for extended periods on Linux, you may see the memory size creeping up.
+This has been observed under Python 2.7 and 3.4 on Ubuntu 16, but not on Windows or MacOS.
+Currently under investigation.

 # Common Errors

 ## LIBUSB error: No backend available (MacOS)